cosmos/sdk-tutorials/academy/golang-intro/6_packages.md

 </HighlightBox>

 ## strconv

 The package *strconv* offers conversions to and from strings of basic data types.

 ### Convert from string

-Start with an example of of using [strconv](https://golang.org/pkg/strconv):
+Start with an example for using [strconv](https://golang.org/pkg/strconv):

 ```golang
 package main